BigPeet/vim-axivion-bauhaus/README.md

 **This plugin is in early stages of development and therefore bugs are expected.**
 (Feel free to report issues.)

-I'm in no way affiliated with Axivion.
+This plugin and I are not affiliated with Axivion.

 ## Requirements